What is an adjustment?

 An adjustment is a highly-skilled and precise movement usually applied by hand to the vertebrae of the spine or other joints of the body.
-Adjustment corrects the joint to restore proper movement and improve function.
+An adjustment corrects the joint to restore proper movement and improve function.
 When a joint is adjusted, an air bubble may escape causing a popping noise, similar to when you crack your knuckles.
 Depending on the nature of the problem, your chiropractor may also utilize joint mobilization, muscle release techniques, muscle stimulation and therapeutic exercises to relieve your pain and get you moving again.

 Following three years of university education, chiropractors acquire their skills through a rigorous four-year, full -time accredited academic program including internship.
 Chiropractors must then pass comprehensive Canadian qualifying examinations in order to become licensed to practice.
 Chiropractors are regulated health professionals.